gajus/domain-parent/.README/README.md

 Domains provide a way to add context to a chain of asynchronous calls.
 Having a reference to the `parentDomain` allows to collect context from all parent domains.

+[Roarr](https://github.com/gajus/roarr#roarr-api-adopt) logger demonstrates how `parentDomain` can be used to create comprehensive logs.

 ## Implementation

 `domain-parent` monkey-patches Node.js [`domain`](https://nodejs.org/api/domain.html) `create` method.
 All domains that are created after Node.js has been shimmed will have `parentDomain` property.
 Top-level domain will have `parentDomain` set to `NULL`.